metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ## Limitations

-Groups that need native query permissions (access to the SQL editor) cannot be added to a sandbox.
+**Groups with native query permissions (access to the SQL editor) cannot be sandboxed**.
+See [Permissions conflicts: native query editing](#native-query-editing-permissions).

-The results of saved SQL questions will always use original, non-sandboxed tables.
-You'll have to use collection permissions to prevent sandboxed groups from viewing that data.
+**SQL questions cannot be sandboxed**.
+The results of a saved SQL question will always use your original tables.
+You'll have to use collection permissions to prevent sandboxed groups from viewing those SQL questions.
 See [Permissions conflicts: saved SQL questions](#saved-sql-questions).

-Data sandboxing is unavailable for non-SQL databases such as Google Analytics, Apache Druid, or MongoDB.
+**Data sandboxing is unavailable for non-SQL databases**, such as Google Analytics, Apache Druid, or MongoDB.

 ## Prerequisites for row-restricting data sandboxes

 - A [group](../people-and-groups/managing.md#groups) of people to be added to the row-restricting data sandbox.
 - [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) for each person in the group.

 A row sandbox displays a filtered table in place of an original table to a specific group.
-The user attributes from the group will set the filter.
+The filter is set for each person in the group depending on the value of their user attribute.
+For example, a person with the attribute "Basic" will see the rows where `Plan = Basic`, and a person with the attribute "Premium" will only see the rows where `Plan = Premium`.

 When adding a new user attribute for sandboxing, make sure that the **value** of the user attribute is an exact, case-sensitive match for the values in the column used to filter the Accounts table.